omkaracharya/AgileBot/Design/Design.md

 **1. Preconditions**
 * Stories and bugs with assigned priorities.
-* Users with available quotas.
+* Engineers with available quotas.
 * Teams with user information and roles.

 **2. Main Flow**